DavisPL-Teaching/189c-hw2/README.md

 # Homework 2: Z3 and Satisfiability

+## Due date: Friday, May 3

 ## Getting started

-**Reminder:**
-This assignment will be submitted through GitHub classroom.
-To "submit" the assignment, push your changes to your repository.
-Please see [this Piazza post](https://piazza.com/class/lt90i40zrot3ue/post/48) for further instructions.

-You will also need Z3 installed, which you should have installed from HW0.
+You will need to have Z3 installed; see [Homework 0](https://github.com/DavisPL-Teaching/189c-hw0).
 To double check, run `z3 --version`, you should get something like:
 ```
 Z3 version 4.13.0 - 64 bit
 ```
 (a different version is probably OK.)
 You may need to `pip3 install z3-solver` if you are using codespaces or if you are on a fresh machine.

+As with HW1, you will submit your homework through GitHub Classroom.
+Clone your copy of the repository, then push your changes to GitHub before the deadline.
+Please see [this Piazza post](https://piazza.com/class/lt90i40zrot3ue/post/48) for further instructions.

 ## Assignment